-NOTE The specified defaults only apply for the Eclipse, IDEA, JBuilder, JDevelper, jEdit and NetBeans plug-ins.
-You still have to configure the headless plug-ins as usual, which is more appropriate for their use cases.
+NOTE The specified defaults only apply for the IDE plug-ins (Eclipse, IntelliJ IDEA, JDevelper, jEdit and NetBeans).
+You still have to configure the headless plug-ins explicitly, which is more appropriate for their use cases

-Figure 1.10.
-Plug-in Defaults Screen
+Figure 1.10. plug-in Defaults Screen